Alex Grass

-Alexander Grass (August 3, 1927 – August 27, 2009) was an American businessman and lawyer who founded Rite Aid, one of the United States' largest drugstore chains.
+Alexander Grass (August 3, 1927 – August 27, 2009) was an American businessman, lawyer, and philanthropist who founded Rite Aid, one of the United States' largest drugstore chains.

 Early life

 Grass was born in Scranton, Pennsylvania, to Jewish parents, Louis and Rose Grass.
-His father, a businessman whom Grass described in 2002 as "relatively successful", died during the Great Depression when Grass was 9 years old, leaving the family with little income.
+His father, a businessman whom Grass described in 2002 as "relatively successful", died during the Great Depression when Grass was 9 years old in 1938, leaving the family with little income.
 Grass' family relocated from Scranton to Miami Beach, Florida in 1936 after his father's death.
 Grass worked a number of small jobs while living in Florida.
 He eventually obtained a law degree from the University of Florida Law School in 1949 using the G.I.
 Bill.

-He met his wife, Lois Lehrman, while in Florida and the couple married six months later.
+Business career

+Early career

+Grass returned to Pennsylvania in 1951 to pursue a legal career in tax law with the Internal Revenue Service and other government agencies.
+He took a position for the state in the Bureau of Corporation of Tax in Harrisburg.
+While working there, he took the bar exam and passed on his first try.
+His father-in-law had a wholesale food business, Louis Lehrman and Sons, with his brother-in-law Lewis Lehrman in 1951.
+The business had been very successful during the Second World War selling coffee and sugar.
+In 1958, Grass went into the rack-jobbing business to supply health and beauty aids and non-food to grocery customers.